 There are many different causes of anterior knee pain.
 Patellar tendinopathy is just of the potential conditions.
 The correct diagnosis is vital since treatment can significantly vary.

 Luckily, your PhysioWorks physiotherapist is a highly skilled professional who can quickly assess and diagnose your knee injury.
 Once confirmed, they will ensure the correct injury management and rehabilitation to get you back to sport in the quickest time possible.

-Common Patellar Tendinopathy Treatment
+Common Patellar Tendinopathy Treatments

-Stretching can also be started early in your rehab under instruction from your physiotherapist to help with lower body flexibility.
-Even once your symptoms resolve you should incorporate a stretching program into your training to prevent re-occurrence.
+Stretching can also be started early in your rehab under instruction from your physiotherapist to help with lower-body flexibility.
+Even once your symptoms resolve, you should incorporate a stretching program into your training to prevent re-occurrence.